On the Importance of Tactile Sensing for Imitation Learning: A Case Study on Robotic Match Lighting: LEARNING MATCH LIGHTING POLICIES FROM DEMONSTRATIONS

 The transformer's final output is the updated action features representing the velocity vectors for the iterative refinement, which is repeated $K{=5}$ times.
-After obtaining the final action sequence, it is sent to the controller and applied to the robot.
-Using this generative model as policy yields online action generation as illustrated in \fig{fig:inference_illustration}.
+After obtaining the final action sequence, it is sent to the controller for execution on the robot.
+Using this generative model as policy yields online action generation (cf.~\fig{fig:inference_illustration}).